piperinnshall/Notes/VUW2025/25.2.CYBR271/Jul-9.md

   non-validated inputs in code constructs.
 - In addition, if you allow inputs that are incorrect for any reason into your system, you risk its integrity.

+### Secure Data at Rest

+***Data at rest must be protected to meet security requirements.***

+If someone gains physical or logical access to storage, they can extract that data.

+Doctors have access to patient records, but no way to extract these records.

+This is a very difficult problem.

+### Avoid Bypass Attacks

+***Attacks that bypass authentication or authorization gates are among the most dangerous.

+Consider “Forgot my password” as a way to bypass authentication.

+The login/password/forgotten-password system must be designed carefully.
+- Prevent information leakage.
+- Strong configurable passwords.
+- Strong encryption.
+- No bypass opportunities.